tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

 ## Cookies
 * Test that no cookies are accepted from ALLOWed requests:
-  - Make sure the `netLogging` flag in core.js is set to true to view log info in the console
+  - Make sure ‘Activate debugging mode’ is set to true to view log info in the console
   - Visit sites where one or more _3rd-party_ requests are ALLOWed and note their domains
   - Verify that no cookies are accepted from these domains, using one of the [tools](#tools) listed below, or by checking cookies before/after